Have you ever published a blog post…

 - Accessing my documents anywhere on the go.

-Grammarly does have a free plan that is by far the best free online grammar and spell checker tool.
+Grammarly offers a free plan that is by far the best free online grammar and spell checker tool.
 Get your free copy here!

-However, if you are looking for advanced functionalities like plagiarism checker, MS Word add-in or the desktop software for Windows, you need to get their premium plan which has the following pricing.
+However, if you are looking for advanced functionalities like plagiarism checker, MS Word add-in or the desktop software for Windows, you need to get their premium plan.

 - Annual plan (recommended): $8.16 per month (saves you $153 OFF the monthly plan)

-(The above pricing is inclusive of 30% Grammarly discount coupon)
+(The above pricing is inclusive of 20% Grammarly discount coupon available for our beloved readers only)

 - Grammarly detects contextual mistakes, unlike MS Word.